 Length: 4 miles, roundtrip

 Haunted qualities: Sasquatch sightings

 Due to the many purported sightings of Sasquatch near Mount St. Helens and the Gifford Pinchot National Forest, if it exists at all, our famous resident ape likely lives in Washington's South Cascades.
 In November 2005, a hiker photographed what he believed to be a Sasquatch on Silver Star Mountain.
 It could be just a hiker, but maybe not.

 If the Sasquatch mythology intrigues you, be sure to grab a copy of Robert Michael Pyle's Where Bigfoot Walks.
 It's an exploration of the mythos surrounding Bigfoot, why it's important to preserve landscapes and a field report from an under-visited part of the state.

 Ginkgo Petrified Forest

 Location: Central Washington

-Learn more about Washington's history and haunted hikes with these two great books:
+Learn more about Washington's history and haunted hikes with these great resources: